xiongfeng321/deepseek-timeline/README.md

 - 📍 Clickable markers for each user message
 - 🧭 Instantly jump to any point in the conversation
+- ⭐ Long-press a message to star it, and see it highlighted on the timeline (stars are saved in localStorage, so they persist even after refresh)
 - 🌗 Auto-adapts to ChatGPT's light/dark theme

 ---